Astronomy Essentials

 Watch for and enjoy conjunctions

 People often think about the night sky as being permanent and unchanging, at least on a human scale.
-If you make a point of watching the skies often, though, you’ve surely noticed that’s not true.
+If you watch the skies often, though, you’ve surely noticed that’s not true.
 The stars don’t move relative to each other, but they do move across the sky over the course of a single night, as Earth spins under the sky.
-And, from one night to the next, stars rise and set four minutes earlier each day, as Earth orbits the sun.
+And, from one night to the next, each star rises and sets four minutes earlier each day, as Earth moves around the sun.

-Learn when to expect conjunctions via EarthSky’s night sky guide.
+Stay up to date with upcoming conjunctions via EarthSky’s night sky guide.

 Posted